jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 ### `let` Declarations

-However, we can now create declarations which are bound to any block, called (unsurprisingly) *block scoping*.
+However, we can now create declarations that are bound to any block, called (unsurprisingly) *block scoping*.
 This means all we need is a pair of `{ .. }` to create a scope.
 Instead of using `var`, which always declares variables attached to the enclosing function (or global, if top level) scope, use `let`:

 ```js
 var a = 2;